Mustafa-Muju/au-datadriven-test/README.md

 # au-datadriven-test
-**This test consist of Selenium 4 maven and Thread local for parallel test**
+**This test made of data driven using Selenium4, maven, TestNG and Thread local**